 3.0.
 METHODS

-Due to the Covid-19 pandemic, there was no at-sea observers deployed onboard snow crab vessels during the 2020 fishing season.
-Consequently, the soft-shelled and white shelled crab protocols were not conducted in all zones during the 2020 fishing season.
-All analyses from the at-sea observer program to monitor the fishery performance such as the catch composition, the percentage of-soft-shelled or white crabs, the CPUE and the mean size of commercial-sized adult males were not performed for the 2020 fishing season.
+Due to the Covid-19 pandemic, there were no at-sea observers deployed onboard snow crab vessels during the 2020 fishing season.
+Consequently, the soft-shelled and white shelled crab protocols were not applied during the 2020 fishing season.
+All analyses based on at-sea observer data to monitor the fishery performance such as the catch composition, the percentage of-soft-shelled or white crabs, the CPUE and the mean size of commercial-sized adult males could not performed for the 2020 fishing season.

 3.1.
 LOGBOOKS AND LANDING MONITORING

 Raw data on catches and fishing effort were obtained from mandatory logbooks and the quota monitoring report, which is based on dockside monitoring of landings.
 The data were compiled by the Statistics Divisions of the Quebec and Gulf Regions of The Department of Fisheries and Oceans (DFO), and verified by Science Gulf Region.
+Information on revised quotas, allocation shares, maximum trap allocations, and opening dates for the fishery per area were obtained from DFO Fishery and Aquaculture Management sector.

 The geographic distribution of fishing effort is presented as the total number of trap hauls within each 10 by 10 minutes latitude-longitude grid.
 Fishing positions were obtained from logbooks.